Questions & answers about treatment in the ERCM

 How many times is a Cyberknife treatment repeatable?

-As a rule, one application is sufficient to successfully eliminate the tumor.
-Depending on the type and location, the treatment can be divided into one to five sessions.
-If further tumors or metastases form in the body, the Cyberknife therapy can be used again.
-The Cyberknife technology works so precisely that the administered dose only reaches the tumor and largely spares the surrounding tissue, organs or nerves.
+One application is usually sufficient to successfully eliminate the tumor.
+Depending on the type and location of the tumor, treatment may be divided into one to five sessions.
+If additional tumors or metastases form in the body, Cyberknife therapy can be used again.
+Cyberknife technology is so precise that the dose is delivered only to the tumor, sparing surrounding tissue, organs or nerves.

 5